harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Is there documentation where we can see examples of payloads/data the delegates send to Harness?

-There isn't exhaustive documentation available that details every piece of data delegates send to the Harness Manager.
-The data sent over is secured via HTTPS and varies depending on the use case.
+There isn't exhaustive documentation available that describes all the types of data that delegates send to the Harness Manager.
+All data is secured via HTTPS and varies depending on the use case.
 For Continuous Delivery (CD), examples include variables, context data, logs viewed in the UI, status updates of tasks/steps, and general health checks.

 It's important to note that sensitive data, such as secrets, are not directly sent; instead, secret expressions are evaluated at runtime by the delegate to ensure security.
 To obtain specific examples of delegate payloads, customers can set up a man-in-the-middle (MITM) proxy on a delegate to log the data being transmitted during pipeline executions.
 This approach allows customers to see the exact data being communicated.